CruiseOutlook

 Heads Up

-Be cautious of pickpockets in crowded areas, especially around tourist hotspots.
-Also, note that some attractions may require advance reservations, particularly during peak tourist seasons.
+Be mindful of pickpockets in crowded tourist areas, especially around the Old Port.
+Additionally, some attractions may require advance reservations during peak tourist seasons.